The Latest Happenings in my World

 ListerLister

-Out of all the amazing work on display at Outpost what really inspired me, in fact blew me away, was Kid Zoom's installation.
+Out of all the amazing work on display at Outpost, what really inspired me, in fact blew me away, was Kid Zoom's installation.
 A Perth artist who moved over to Sydney and into Hibernian House for a time, Kid Zoom's career has skyrocketted and justifiably so.
 He is "possessed by a vision, by a madness, by a rage to live, by an all consuming fire to MAKE ART!"
-Kid Zoom is so much more than a street artist: his multi-media installation Home on Cockatoo was worthy of a Biennale.
+Ian Strange (AKA Kid Zoom) is so much more than a street artist: his multi-media installation Home on Cockatoo was worthy of a Biennale.

 Home by Kid ZoomHome by Kid Zoom